CouncilofLorien/counciloflorien.github.io/docs/cards/H/hail-of-darts.md

 > Short-event
 >
 > {: .minion-resource-text .black-text .p-2 }
-> > ***Playable during the organization phase on a company.*** Each character tapping in support give +3 modification to prowess instead of the normal +1.
+> > ***Playable during the organization phase on a company.*** Each character tapping in support gives +3 modification to prowess instead of the normal +1.
 Cannot be duplicated on a given company.
 > >
 > > {: .fs-3 }
 > > _“Arrows thick as the rain came whistling over the battlements...”_ ***---&#65279;LotRIII***